apache/geode/geode-docs/CONTRIBUTE.md

 We use the fork-and-pull collaboration method on GitHub:

-1. In your GitHub account, fork the gemfire/docs-geode-md repository.
+1. In your GitHub account, fork the `apache/incubator-geode` repository.
 2. Create a local clone of your fork.
-3. Make changes and commit them in your fork.
+3. Make changes in the `geode-docs` directory and commit them in your fork.
-4. In the gemfire/docs-geode-md repository, create a pull request.
+4. In the `apache/incubator-geode` repository, create a pull request.

 See [Using Pull Requests](https://help.github.com/articles/using-pull-requests/) on GitHub for more about the fork-and-pull collaboration method.